Translation – The Son

 But we’re only going to talk about one case here.
 One family: Silvia, her husband José Manuel and her three children.

 In 1983 a group from the Path fell into the hands of the authorities and gave away several of their follow party members.
 José Carlos’ parents were among them.
-So, both his father and mother we put in different jails in Lima for several months.
+So, both his father and mother were put in different jails in Lima for several months.
 All the while, José Carlos and his siblings went to live with their father’s mother.

 Both were released due to lack of evidence, and after resting for a few weeks with the family, their father went into hiding.
 From then on, he spent very little time around the house.
 It was too dangerous.